fmadore/IWAC-topic-modelling/README.md

 The frontend of the application is organized into several key Svelte components:

-- **DatasetPicker.svelte**: A streamlined dropdown component for switching between different organizational datasets.
-- **TopicVisualization.svelte**: Combines various visualization components including tooltips, dynamic graphs, and control panels.
-It serves as the main entry point for managing data flow and user interactions.
-- **VisualizationGraph.svelte**: Renders an interactive SVG-based graph using D3.js's force simulation.
-It leverages the **GraphController** to manage zooming, panning, dragging, and the dynamic updating of links in response to changes in the data.
+- **HeaderMenu.svelte**: A unified control interface that consolidates all visualization controls in one place:
+  - Dataset selection dropdown
+  - Link threshold slider with live feedback
+  - Zoom controls for the visualization
+- **TopicVisualization.svelte**: The main visualization component that:
+  - Renders the force-directed graph
+  - Manages node interactions and hover states
+  - Provides a legend for the visualization
+- **VisualizationGraph.svelte**: Handles the technical aspects of the visualization:
+  - D3.js force simulation setup and management
+  - Node and link rendering
+  - Zoom and pan behaviors
 - **Tooltip.svelte**: Displays context-sensitive details for topics and documents when users hover over nodes.
-- **VisualizationControls.svelte**: Provides interactive controls, including a threshold slider for filtering connections and buttons for zoom operations.

 ## TypeScript Files Overview